-Prior to joining the Brennan Center, Percival practiced constitutional law at Americans United for Separation of Church and State.
-She represented clients seeking to vindicate their First Amendment rights in federal courts and regularly participated as an amicus in state and federal appellate courts, as well as in the U.S. Supreme Court.
+Prior to joining the Brennan Center, Percival worked at Americans United for Separation of Church and State where she represented clients seeking to vindicate their First Amendment rights.
+She began her legal career as an environmental and land use associate at Nossaman LLP.

 Percival received her JD from Georgetown University Law Center where she was a public interest fellow and dean’s merit scholar.
 She holds a BA in cultural and social anthropology from Stanford University.